DarkAlejoxD/DarkAlejoxD/Projects/SoulsPassage/Readme.md

 This system allows the player to grab onto certain ledges.
 I chose to describe this system not because of its complexity, but because it was a significant challenge to make the mechanic function reliably.
 Below, I will explain some of the problems I encountered and how I solved them.

 Initially, I aimed to allow the player to grab any ledge in the game.
 However, when designers introduced models with complex meshes or rotated objects, the system became buggy.
-To address this, we decided to restrict the mechanic to specific invisible surfaces, ensuring consistent performance and avoiding unnecessary complications.
+To address this, we restricted the mechanic to specific invisible surfaces with simple collision detection, ensuring consistent performance and avoiding unnecessary complications.

 (WIP)
+TODO: Show images and code of the ledge grab system showing how is setted.

 ### Character Abilities
 #### Ghost View
+The Ghost View ability is initially locked.
+Once unlocked, it allows the player to activate the power and see, as well as stand on, invisible platforms.
 (WIP)

 ##### Poltergeist
+The Poltergeist ability allows the player to enter Poltergeist mode, where they can select and manipulate movable items, such as drawers or a pile of plates, to reach new paths.
 (WIP)

 ---

 ### Camera Controller
+Using Cinemachine, the setup is based on trigger areas that change the current camera on the CinemachineBrain.
+Additionally, if the player exceeds the screen boundaries, a security virtual camera is activated to keep the player always visible.
 (WIP)

 ---

 ### Event System / Mechanism System
+Observer Pattern-based.
+The activators (triggers, buttons, etc.) and mechanisms (objects that can be activated) subscribe to the MechanismManager (instance, not singleton).
 (WIP)

 ---

 ### Shaders
 #### Transparency Shader
+Developed a shader using the stencil buffer that allows the player to see through walls when objects obstruct the avatar's vision.
 (WIP)

 #### Poltergeist Sphere Shader
+Developed a shader using the stencil buffer that reveals a different view of the wall only through specific objects.
+It is used for the Poltergeist Sphere when the ability is activated.
 (WIP)

 ---